DataDog/integrations-core/docs/developer/base/basics.md

 The list of what is collected from your system by each integration.
 More information on metrics can be found [here.](https://docs.datadoghq.com/developers/metrics/types/) You can find the metrics for each integration in that integrations metadata.csv file.
 You can also set up [custom metrics](https://docs.datadoghq.com/developers/metrics/), so if the integration doesn’t offer a metric out of the box, you can usually add it.

 #### Gauge
-The GAUGE metric submission type represents a snapshot of events in one time interval.
+The gauge metric submission type represents a snapshot of events in one time interval.
 This representative snapshot value is the last value submitted to the Agent during a time interval.
-A GAUGE can be used to take a measure of something reporting continuously—like the available disk space or memory used.
+A gauge can be used to take a measure of something reporting continuously—like the available disk space or memory used.

 More information on this can be found in the API docs [here.](https://datadoghq.dev/integrations-core/base/api/#datadog_checks.base.checks.base.AgentCheck.gauge)

 #### Count
-The COUNT metric submission type represents the total number of event occurrences in one time interval.
-A COUNT can be used to track the total number of connections made to a database or the total number of requests to an endpoint.
+The count metric submission type represents the total number of event occurrences in one time interval.
+A count can be used to track the total number of connections made to a database or the total number of requests to an endpoint.
 This number of events can accumulate or decrease over time—it is not monotonically increasing.

 More information on this can be found in the API docs [here.](https://datadoghq.dev/integrations-core/base/api/#datadog_checks.base.checks.base.AgentCheck.count)

 #### Monotonic Count
 Similar to Count, Monotonic Count represents the total number of event occurrences in one time interval, however this value can ONLY increment.